Combinatron/Specification/README.md

 Cursors are denoted by curly brackets, with the location of the sentence first and the sentence itself second.
 E.g. `{1 <B B C>}`

+A null cursor looks like `{0 <0 0 0>}`

+Specific cursors can be referenced by their index, starting with the bottom cursor at 0.
+Specific words in a cursor can be referenced by their index, `0`, `1`, or `2`.
+Example: `C0W2, `C2W0`, `C1W1`.

 ## Sentence Index

 The second major construct in the Combinatron is the sentence index, or sometimes just the Index.
 It is at a high level an index of the sentences that form the program.
 The sentence index supports the fetching of a sentence by its index.
-It supports the addition of new sentences to the index.
-And it supports the overwriting of sentences at an index.
+It supports the addition of new sentences to the index, writing an N word at a specified cursor/word pointing to the new addition.
+It supports the overwriting of sentences at an index.
 In the notation and formal semantics the Index is 1-based.
 There is no 0-index.

 ### Notation

 The sentence index is simply noted as an `S`.
 Fetches are indicated by ASCII subscript syntax, e.g. `S_1`.
 Writes are indicated by a fetch with a bind notation, e.g. `S_1 := <B C K>`.
-Additions are indicated by a plus, e.g.
-`S + <K W W>`.
+Additions are indicated by a plus with an arrow indicating where to write the new location, e.g.  `S + <K W W> -> C1W1`.

 ## Semantics